 When people think about partnering, they often first think of the money and how much capital each partner brings.
 However, depending on the investment, each partner might bring different things including capital, sweat equity, knowledge and experience, an existing business and/or existing relationships, and a good credit score… just to name a few.
 There are many ways that both partners can contribute in an investment deal in Central Florida.

 Strategy #2.
 Agree On Each Partner’s Ongoing Responsibilities

 Once the deal is acquired, they might yet be more work to do.
 If you’re managing the property yourself then you’ll need to figure out who does what; if you’re hiring a property manager then you’ll still need to decide who speaks to the property manager if you need to.
 You’ll need to decide who deals with the tenants and who deals with the Florida taxes and paperwork.

 Strategy #3.
 Agree On Each Partner’s Expected Return And Exit

 As the property starts to deliver a return, you will need to figure out what each partner gets.
 Do you split the cash flow?
 By what percentage?
-Will you split the value of the property if the property is sold in the Orlando market?
+Will you split the value of the property if the property is sold in the Melbourne market?
 By what percentage?
 It doesn’t have to be 50/50 if one partner brings more to the table than another.
 You also need to decide on your exit strategy – for example, under what conditions will you choose to the sell the house?
 What happens if one partner wants to leave the agreement?

-Buying investment property with a partner in Orlando or anywhere in Fl might seem like it’s fraught with peril but it’s really not – as long as you figure out ahead of time what the agreement will look like between the two of you.
+Buying investment property with a partner in Melbourne or anywhere in Florida might seem like it’s fraught with peril but it’s really not – as long as you figure out ahead of time what the agreement will look like between the two of you.
 You need to sit with your partners and determine what you’re each bringing to the table, what your ongoing responsibilities are, and what you each expect to get out of the deal.
 Knowing this ahead of time will help erase many difficulties and misunderstandings, and ensure everyone feels fairly treated.